BorderTech/wcomponents/README.md

 * Microsoft Edge
 * Internet Explorer 8, 9, 10, 11

-Because WComponents client side code is extensible and configurable it is perfectly feasible to add support for older browsers not listed above.
+WComponents client side code is extensible and configurable therefore it is perfectly feasible to add support for older browsers not listed above.

 ## Building
 If you wish to build WComponents you will need [Apache Maven](https://maven.apache.org/) installed.